Skip to main content

 Ms. LaDelfa was elected to the board in 2021 after years of service with school and community organizations.
 During her years in the PTSA, she served as Klem North PTSA secretary, communications chair, and dance coordinator, Willink Middle School membership coordinator, and Webster Central PTSA membership chair.
 She has also volunteered with Webster Adopt a Senior, Foodlink CANstruction, and LaBella Associates’ community LINC fundraisers.

-Ms. LaDelfa is on MCSBA’s information exchange committee, WCSD BOE’s audit, budget, and strategic planning committees, and is PTSA representation to Klem Road North Elementary and Webster Thomas HS.
+Ms. LaDelfa is on MCSBA’s labor relations committee, Webster CSD BOE’s audit and strategic planning committees, and is PTSA liaison to State Elementary School and Webster Thomas High School.

 Ms. LaDelfa attended classes at Genesee Community College and SUNY Brockport and has taken LeanSix Sigma at Rochester Institute of Technology and PS Principles for Project Sherpa.
 She and her husband have two children, one attending Webster schools.